ACSIL Interface Members - sc.Subgraph Array

 A useful method to make it easier to work with a sc.Subgraph and the sc.Subgraph.Data array is to use a C++ reference.
 A reference is defined with SCSubgraphRef.
 SCSubgraphRef is a reference to the sc.Subgraph type.
 Below is an example of defining and using a reference.

 // Make a reference to the second subgraph and call it PlotB SCSubgraphRef PlotB = sc.Subgraph; // Now the PlotB reference can be used in place of sc.Subgraph // Set the value of the element in the Subgraph Data array the // current index to 10. // This is the same as sc.Subgraph[sc.Index] = 10.0f; PlotB[sc.Index] = 10.0f; // Calculate the simple moving average and store the result in // the Data array of PlotB (sc.Subgraph). sc.SimpleMovAvg(sc.BaseDataIn[SC_LAST], PlotB, 20);

 Read/Write.
 Array of float variables (SCFloatArray).

-sc.Subgraph.Data is the array of values for the subgraph.
-This is where you will store the results of your calculations, and this is the data that will be graphed on the chart if the sc.Subgraph has the Name member set and has a visible DrawStyle.
-The size of this array is equal to sc.ArraySize.
-If you have set sc.IsCustomChart, the size of this array is equal to sc.OutArraySize.
+sc.Subgraph.Data is the array of values for the study Subgraph.
+This is where you will store the results of the study calculations, and this is the data that will be graphed on the chart if the sc.Subgraph has the Name member set and has a visible DrawStyle.

-For information about indexing and array sizes see Array Indexing and Sizes.
+For information about indexing and array sizes refer to Array Indexing and Sizes.

 // Set the value of the element at the current index in the third subgraph to 12.5 sc.Subgraph[sc.Index] = 12.5f;